Fiction, Propaganda and the Media

 So much for the idea that by 2013 the media would feel able to treat the JFK assassination objectively, as an uncontroversial historical event rather than one that threatens to undermine popular tolerance for established institutions.
 With a handful of exceptions, the newspaper and television coverage was as dismally uncritical on the fiftieth anniversary as on any previous anniversary.

 More than one TV programme attempted to make the single–bullet theory work, using traditional, fraudulent means: shifting Kennedy’s back wound up to the level of his shirt collar, or tipping his body forward, or both.
 Even the ludicrous ‘Secret Service agent did it by accident’ theory, which had been debunked twenty years earlier, was put forward as a credible explanation.
-For a comprehensive critical account of the fiftieth anniversary coverage, see http://www.patspeer.com/the-onslaught.
+For a comprehensive critical account of the fiftieth anniversary coverage, see https://www.patspeer.com/the-onslaught-the-medias-response-to-the-50th-anniversary-of-the-jfk-assassination and https://www.patspeer.com/the-onslaught-part2.

 From the point of view of the mass media, the last half a century of research may as well not have existed.
 Perhaps things will have improved by 22 November 2063.